 I am a survivor.
 These four words carry such a huge meaning.
 For some, the words signify strength, determination and power to overcome tough situations.
 However, for survivors of suicide loss, they carry a very different definition.

-To me, “I am a Survivor” symbolizes sorrow, loneliness and hope.• Sorrow, for I will never have the chance to say goodbye to my sister.
+To me, “I am a Survivor” symbolizes sorrow, loneliness and hope.

 Almost three years ago, my sister, Jana, completed suicide.
 I always will remember the day, the phone call, the moment that my life forever changed.
 Whenever there is sudden death, there isn’t time to prepare or to say goodbye.
 In an instant, you are left with your world turned upside down, searching anywhere and everywhere for answers that you’ll never find.

 I wish I could say that we were one of the few families to have this experience in Centre County but, sadly, that’s not the case.
 There were 12 confirmed suicides in Centre County during 2013 and 19 in 2012, leaving hundreds of community members affected by suicide.

 Suicide is preventable.
 More than 90 percent of the people who die by suicide have a diagnosable mental disorder; however, due to the stigma attached to mental illnesses, many who need help don’t seek it.
 That’s a tragedy.

 If someone fell and broke a bone, they would immediately go to the hospital, get help and in a few weeks be on their way.
 With mental illnesses, that’s not the case.
 People worry they will be judged, considered weak or even be discriminated against at work and in their communities.